 Buying hiking clothes could be an expensive exercise.

-try to match your stylistic preferences with your budget, before you shop.
+For that, try to match your stylistic preferences with your budget before you shop.

-Also, ultralight hiking gear is a great choice, but it will also lighten your wallet.
+Also, ultralight hiking gear is a great choice, but it will lighten your wallet.

 3. Consider the Weather Condition

-choose hiking clothes depending on the weather conditions to avoid any unwanted surprises.
+Always choose hiking clothes depending on the weather conditions to avoid unwanted surprises.

-have with me an extra set of hiking clothes and a fully charged smartphone just in case I get stuck somewhere.
+Thus, I always have an extra set of hiking clothes and a fully charged smartphone just in case I get stuck somewhere.

 4. The Material Choice is Important